 A superior evaluation will be noted in a faculty member's personnel file when both the academic unit and the dean assess the faculty member's performance as superior.
-Any faculty member who receives a superior evaluation in a post-tenure review may receive a permanent merit increase to base pay as determined by the provost, in addition to any annual raise.
+Any faculty member who receives

 B. A Satisfactory Review

 A satisfactory evaluation will be noted in the faculty member's personnel file when both the academic unit and the dean assess the faculty member's performance as satisfactory, and as otherwise noted below in Subsection D.